HeyPuter/docs/src/Auth/getDetailedAppUsage.md

 ---
 title: puter.auth.getDetailedAppUsage()
-description: Get the user's specific application detailed resource usage.
+description: Get detailed usage statistics for an application the user has accessed.
 ---

-Get the user's specific application detailed resource usage.
+Get detailed usage statistics for an application the user has accessed.

 ## Syntax